ipfs-shipyard/pm-discussify/README.md

 ## Contributing

 All work is organised on GitHub, through issues and this repository.
+We use [Waffle](https://waffle.io/ipfs-shipyard/pm-discussify) to organize ourselves and to plan sprints.

 ### Design